Strzegom: Post-war period

 In 1945, a still operating agricultural machinery factory was launched, and in 1946 also a shoe factory was founded, it was closed in the 1990s.
 In 1962, the Culture Center was founded, and in 1997 a monument to Pope John Paul II was unveiled.

 In 2012 the Jewish Cemetery of Strzegom was fully restored and renovated.
 Over 80 gravestones (Matzevahs) were repaired and returned to their original place.
 The project was jointly funded by Poland and the European Union, simultaneously introducing Jewish culture and history to the local townspeople.

+Demography

+Population

+In 2019, Strzegom had a population of 15,508, with a further 9,457 people living in other villages within Gmina Strzegom.
+In that year, 206 people were born in the commune and 334 died.
+In 2014, the age group with the highest population in Strzegom was 55 to 59 year-olds.

+Migration

+According to local statistics, 1329 people migrated to Strzegom in 2018.
+545 people applied for permanent residence, whilst a further 784 applied for temporary residence.

+Transport

+There have been three major railway stations in Strzegom: